FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 If we had applied some full-blown machine learning model, the difference would have been much smaller since the variance of the residual distribution would have been much smaller.
 Still, we would have missed our actual goal of minimizing the (R)MSE on the raw target.
 Instead we would have unknowingly minimized the MAE, which might actually be better suited for our use-case at hand.
-Nevertheless, a data scientist should know what he or she is doing and a lucky punch without a clue of what happened, just doesn't suit a scientist.
+Nevertheless, being a data *scientist*, we should know what we are doing and a lucky punch without a clue of what happened, just doesn't suit a scientist.

 Before, we showed that the distribution of prices, and thus our target, resembles a log-normal distribution.
 So let's assume now that we have a log-normal distribution, and thus we have $\log(\mathrm{price})\sim\mathcal{N}(\mu,\sigma^2)$.
 Consequently,